lorenzofox3/zora/README.md

 Moreover zora does not use specific platform API which should make it transparent to most of your tools such module bundlers or transpilers.

 In few words:
-> Zora is Ecmascript, no less, no more.
+> Zora is EcmaScript, no less, no more.

 ### Tests are fast